MicrosoftDocs/learn/learn-pr/azure/build-web-api-net-core/includes/3-add-data-store.md

 A type of class called a *Model* is needed to represent a dog toy in inventory.
 The Model must include the properties of a product and is used to pass data in the web API.
 The Model is also used to persist dog toys in a data store.
-In this unit, that data store will be created as an in-memory EF Core database.
+In this unit, that data store will be created as an [in-memory EF Core database](https://docs.microsoft.com/ef/core/providers/in-memory/).

-> [!IMPORTANT]
-> An in-memory database is used in this unit for simplicity.
+An in-memory database is used in this unit for simplicity.
 Choose a different data store for production environments, such as SQL Server or Azure SQL Database.

+> [!TIP]
+> Select the **Reconnect** button if the Cloud Shell session times out.
+Run the following command to set the working directory to *RetailApi* and launch the editor:
+>
+> ```bash
+> cd ./RetailApi && code .
+> ```

 1. Run the following command: